itucsdb1604/itucsdb15/docs/developer/taha.rst

    query = """INSERT INTO USERSTYPES VALUES(2, 'Guest', FALSE, FALSE)""" cursor.execute(query)

+User types inserted in begining because these are predefined by system.
+After user types are created then user table is created.

 .. code-block:: python

    query = """DROP TABLE IF EXISTS USERS CASCADE"""